PCOS: From symptoms to self-advocacy. Get the handbook

 Knowing the events in a menstrual cycle may leave you wondering how frequently one occurs.

-It’s considered average to have a period every 28 days, but regular cycles that are longer or shorter than this (21 to 45 days) are still deemed normal.
+However, regular cycles that are longer or shorter than this (21 to 45 days) are still deemed normal.

 Menstrual cycle